koenighotze/koenighotze.github.io/_posts/2017-11-28-serverless-hype-train.markdown

 callback(null, { body: 'Hello ' + greeting })
 {% endhighlight %}

-And of course we need to upload the new function code.
-Finally, we are able to call the Lambda function using plain old HTTP.
+And of course, we need to upload the new function code.
+Finally, we can call the Lambda function using plain old HTTP.

 {% highlight bash %}
 $ http https://${REST_API_ID}.execute-api.${AWS_DEFAULT_REGION}.amazonaws.com/test/hello